avdwebLibraries/Forked_LTC2944-library/README.md

-The LTC2944 isn used in my Yamaha hacking dongle: https://www.avdweb.nl/solar-bike/batteries/battery-hack
+The LTC2944 is used in my Yamaha hacking dongle: https://www.avdweb.nl/solar-bike/batteries/battery-hack